chelsihaddock/Election_Analysis/README.md

   * Diana DeGette, who received 73.8% of the vote and 272,892 votes.

 ## Challenge Overview

-# Challenge Summary

-## Overview of Election Audit
+The election commission requested additional data to complete the election audit.

+1. The voter turnout for each county
+2. The percentage of votes from each county out of the total count
+3. The county with the highest turnout

 ## Election Audit Results
 * Denver had 82.8% of the vote and 306,055 votes.
 * Jefferson had 10.5% of the vote and 38,855 votes.
 * Arapahoe had 6.7% of the vote and 24,801 votes.
 ## Election Audit Summary
 * The county with the largest turnout was Denver with 82.8% of the vote and 306,055 votes.
+*  The election commission may run this script for any election to audit results in the future.
+*  Potential modifications would be: file names and adjusting header rows.